fabiospampinato/phoenix/README.md

 ### Volume

-> For this to work you need to have a shell function called `volume-mod` available
+> For this to work you need to have the follwing shell functions available: `volume-mod`

 //TODO: Record gif